OussemaHdr/Road_sign_recognition/README.md

 Signs the AI currently recognizes :

 ![alt text](Images/Signs.png "Signs")
-###### NB : The AI is only trained with 5 signs (50, 120, Right, Left, Stop) but the variation the dataset allows him to recognize all the signs displayed above.
+###### NB : The AI is only trained with 5 signs (50, 120, Right, Left, Stop) but the variation the dataset allows it to recognize all the signs displayed above.
 ### 1. Dependencies
 * Python3.7, Jupyter, NumPy, SciPy, TensorFlow, Keras, Matplotlib, Pandas, OpenCV, Skimage, pillow
 * OS (RaspberryPi) : Raspbian